Amol5766/Amol5766/README.md

 - 🙋‍♂️ All about me is at <a href="https://amol-portfolio-plum.vercel.app/" target="_blank" rel="noopener noreferrer"><strong>My Website</strong></a>

-- 🌱 I’m currently learning `Nextjs`
+- 🌱 I’m currently learning `NextJs`

 - 👯 I’m looking to collaborate on `Dev Projects`